naturalis/barcode_validator/tests/bge/README.md

 ```
 ## Specify input and output files for structural validation

-Here we specify the input file from MGEE, as well is its analytics.
+Here we specify the FASTA file from MGEE, as well is its analytics CSV.
 We also specify the BOLD spreadsheet with the
 intended taxonomic lineages.
 Finally, we specify the output files for structural validation, including the log file.

 ```bash